vpatavee/Part-of-Speech-Tagging/README.md

 * Implement [Jelinek-Mercer smoothing](https://nlp.stanford.edu/~wcmac/papers/20050421-smoothing-tutorial.pdf).
 The accuracy is around 0.88.
 No significant improvement.
 * Implement [Good-Turing smoothing](https://nlp.stanford.edu/~wcmac/papers/20050421-smoothing-tutorial.pdf).
 The accuracy is increased to 0.885.
 * Implement constraint for unknown words that limits their potential tags to those labels with the most unique types.
 The accuracy is increased to 0.885.
-* Implement both Good-Turing and above constrint.
+* Implement both Good-Turing and above constraint.
 The accuracy is increased to 0.89

 **hmmdecode.py**